Market Making and Quotations

 Quick Answer

 Two market models split everything: the New York Stock Exchange auction runs one Designated Market Maker per stock, while Nasdaq and over-the-counter markets use multiple competing dealers.
 Firm quotes are binding; backing away is a violation.
-Circuit breakers pause the whole market at 7%, 13%, and 20%; Limit Up-Limit Down pauses a single security.
-Customers always get the worse side of the spread.
+Circuit breakers pause the market at 7%, 13%, and 20%; Limit Up-Limit Down pauses one security.
+Customers get the worse side of the spread.

-The whole unit on one sheet: who makes markets, which quotes bind, what stops trading, and which reporting system catches each trade.
+The whole unit on one sheet: who makes markets, which quotes bind, what stops trading, and the reporting systems.

 • Primary market = new issues; secondary market = investors trading with each other.
 Market makers live in the secondary market.